 Graduates of this program are prepared to step into the medical office world with careers as a medical secretary, medical team assistant, administrative assistant, office assistant, medical records clerk, clerk or receptionist.

-This program is offered on a part-time basis, most courses are available online.
+This program is offered on a part-time basis, all courses are available online.
 There are also accelerated in-class course offerings at regional campuses.

 |Microsoft Office EssentialsCOMP-1378||3||Yes||Yes||Yes|